*** FREE UK SHIPPING ON ORDERS OVER £75 ***

 What is sock yarn?

-Ready to make your own pair of socks?
+Ready to knit your own pair of socks?
 Before you get started, we want to help you decide on the best sock yarn and tools for your project.
 This guide will help you learn the ins and outs of wool for socks, so you'll be ready to knit the perfect pair!

 Contents